christianhujer/XSlides/README.md

   - 2 rows
   - 2x2 columns/rows, optionally with joined left or right column, joined top or bottom row
 - 'A' key for toggling between current slide and all slides / view as vertical
-- 'F' key for toggling the visibility of the footer
 - Presentation timer
 - Incremental display
 - Expand / Collapse